brbsix/triggerd/README.rst

 Event Files
 ===========

+*Please note: Event files are parsed manually, they are not 'sourced' by the shell.
+Contents are executed by the shell exactly as they appear.*

-FYI: Basic documentation (sample event file and trigger template file) is installed to *$PREFIX/share/triggerd/examples*
+Basic documentation (sample event file and trigger template file) is installed to *$PREFIX/share/triggerd/examples*

 Here is a sample event file that triggers when *google.com* is not accessible via ``curl``: